Driving the Barrier Highway is a truly outstanding adventure

 The Barrier Highway is a very exciting journey linking New South Wales and South Australia.
 Driving at night is best avoided.
 Mobile phone coverage along the route is varied.
 It’s one of the Australian longest roads.

-The road is 1.014 km (630 mi) long and links Nyngan (Mitchell Highway) and Gawler (Sturt Highway).
+The road is 1.014 km (630 mi) long and links Nyngan (Mitchell Highway) and Gawler (Stuart Highway).
 The name of the highway is derived from the Barrier Ranges.
-The whole journey is on a sealed road which can be driven along by all vehicle types.
-It passes through some isolated areas.
-The journey requires planning and careful preparation.
-The area traversed by the Barrier Highway is remote and very sparsely settled.
-There can be animals on the road.
-Road Trains (Big trucks with multiple attachments) are common.
+Road Trains (big trucks with multiple attachments) are common.

 Part of route A32, the highway was fully paved in 1972, so you don't need a 4 WD vehicle to complete the drive.
 It can be driven along by all vehicle types.
 There can be animals on the road, so don't drive in the dark to avoid hitting a kangaroo, emu, or whatever roams on the road at night.

 The journey requires planning and careful preparation, because the remote road passes through some isolated areas.
 The area traversed by the Barrier Highway is remote and very sparsely settled.
 Plan a little ahead, know where you want to stop, where to get fuel and accommodation.